ei23com/diy-smart-home/README.md

 (Docker images may not be available for all system architectures)

 If you only plan to run home automation software like [Home Assistant Docker](https://github.com/home-assistant/docker), [NodeRED](https://github.com/node-red/node-red) and a password manager like [Vaultwarden / Bitwarden](https://github.com/dani-garcia/vaultwarden), a Raspberry Pi 4 with 2GB is already sufficient.
-If you also want to run compute-intensive software like a media center or photo cloud apps like [Immich](https://immich.app/) or [Nextcloud](https://nextcloud.com/), consider using an low-end ThinClient with an Intel i5 and 8GB RAM or similar.
+If you also want to run compute-intensive software like a media center or photo cloud apps like [Immich](https://immich.app/) or [Nextcloud](https://nextcloud.com/), consider using an low-end thinclient with an Intel i5 and 8GB RAM or similar.

-SSD Storage may works best for you.
+SSD storage may works best for you.
 Always backup important data.

 ## Installation